maazingly/mojaglobal-x-GSoc-2023-Idea/README.md

 This project involves the development of a library aimed at facilitating the analysis of data from the land sector management dataset; designed and equipped with the tools (sub-packages) and features necessary to analyze data from the same.
 This data will help us understand the ecological conditions in forests around the world, and enable us to conduct research into the growth and carbon sequestration of forests.

 The library will be used to analyze different geographical locations, allowing us to get a comprehensive understanding of the state of our forests.
-This information can then be used to create models that will help us predict the future growth and carbon sequestration of managed forests.
+This information can then be used to create models that will help us predict the future growth and also assist with accurately and affordably estimating greenhouse gas emissions and removals from forestry, agriculture and other land uses.

 | Category              | Rating                                                                                                                                       |